Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Introduction

 \subsection{Our learning algorithms in a nutshell}

-All of our algorithms are refinements of the \emph{low-degree algorithm} of Linial, Mansour, and Nisan \cite{linial1993constant}.
-To sketch them, for simplicity, we will consider functions $f:\{-1,1\}^n\to [-1,1]$.
-Assume that we are promised that the Fourier spectrum of $f$ is supported on $L$ monomials of degree at most $d$, i.e. for some $S_s\subseteq [n]$ with $|S_s|\leq d.$ First, we will see how the low-degree algorithm would perform to learn $f$ from samples $(x,f(x))$ where $x$ is uniformly picked from $\{-1,1\}^n$.
+All of our algorithms are refinements of the \emph{low-degree algorithm} of Linial, Mansour, and Nisan \cite{LMN93}.
+To sketch them, for simplicity, we will consider functions $f \colon \cbra{-1,1}^n \to \sbra{-1,1}$.
+Assume that we are promised that the Fourier spectrum of $f$ is supported on $L$ monomials of degree at most $d$, i.e.